erichoracek/MSDynamicsDrawerViewController/README.md

 # Appearance

 There are a few types of appearance available for `MSNavigationPaneViewController`.
 They each change some aspect of the visual style of the pane view dragging.
-The appearance type of the navigation pane is set via the `navigationPaneViewController.appearanceType` accessor.
+The appearance type of the navigation pane is set via the `appearanceType` property.
 The possible types are as follows:

 * **Parallax** (`MSNavigationPaneAppearanceTypeParallax`) – Scrolls the master view in from the right as the pane view is dragged.
 * **Zoom** (`MSNavigationPaneAppearanceTypeZoom`) – Zooms the master view in from an inset state as the pane view is dragged.